Betty Thatcher: Personal life

 In 1972, she married at the Kensington and Chelsea Register Office and became Betty Brown.
-She divorced in 1976, and changed her name back to Newsinger in the early 1980s, when her name gained political significance.
-She was a private person as was her ex-husband.
-She lived most of her life in St Ives and then in Hayle.
+The marriage ended in divorce in 1976.
+In the 1980s she changed her name back to Newsinger.

+She was a private person and lived most of her life in St. Ives and then in Hayle.

-In her late years she was not in the best of health, suffering from emphysema.
-Thatcher died of cancer on 15 August 2011, in Hayle.
+In her late years she suffered from emphysema.
+She died of lung cancer on 15 August 2011, in Hayle.